-We propose that governance in equity crowdfunding markets has to involve a broad bundle of mechanisms that mitigate costs associated with both adverse selection and moral hazard.
-Adverse selection costs are potentially very pronounced in equity crowdfunding because entrepreneurs with higher expected values for their projects face a higher opportunity cost of giving up equity and are less likely to want to give up equity, such that equity crowdfunding is more likely to attract "lemons" (Walthoff-Borm et al., 2018a).
-Even when the best governance mechanisms are established post-investment (if any are established) these cannot turn lemons into "peaches."
-The governance role played by the platform in screening low-quality projects from listing, and from investors to do their due diligence and invest less (or not at all) in low-quality projects, mitigates these adverse selection costs.
+We propose that governance in equity crowdfunding markets will have to involve a broad bundle of mechanisms that mitigating costs associated with both adverse selection and moral hazard.
+Adverse selection costs are potentially very pronounced in equity crowdfunding because entrepreneurs with higher expected values for their projects have a higher opportunity cost of giving up equity, are less likely to want to give up equity, and hence equity crowdfunding is more likely to attract 'lemons' (Walthoff-Borm et al., 2018a).
+Even when the best governance mechanisms get established post-investment (if any get established) these cannot turn 'lemons' into 'peaches'.
+The governance role played by the platform in screening low-quality projects from listing, and from investors to do their due diligence and invest less (or not at all) in low-quality projects mitigates these adverse selection costs.
 Governance also reduces moral hazard costs associated with entrepreneurs that misuse funds after investment.
-For example, voting rights afforded to investors on the Crowdcube platform in the United Kingdom may facilitate better governance (Cumming, Meoli, & Vismara, 2017).
-Similarly, legal restrictions on the permissible use of funds can improve governance among equity crowdfunders (Hornuf & Schwienbacher, 2017).
+For example, voting rights afforded to investors on the Crowdcube platform in the UK may facilitate better governance

+(Cumming et al. 2017c).
+Similarly, legal restrictions on the permissible use of funds can improve governance amongst equity crowdfunders (Hornuf and Schwienbacher, 2017).

-Having defined the objective and scope of our paper, in the next section we develop our explanation of why corporate governance is crucial in equity crowdfunding markets.
-We then summarize the broad range of mechanisms (e.g., internal and external, formal and informal) that have been advanced in extant corporate governance research.
-We subsequently discuss specific governance mechanisms that (potentially) operate in the equity crowdfunding markets, detail how these mechanisms can tackle information asymmetry problems, and suggest how future research can contribute to answering some key questions that remain unaddressed.
-In so doing, we hope that our discussion contributes to offering an agenda for future governance work in the equity crowdfunding context and illustrates how this research can make meaningful theoretical contributions and influence policy design.
+Having defined the objective and scope of our paper, in the next section, we develop the idea why corporate governance is crucial in equity crowdfunding markets and then summarize the broad range of mechanisms (e.g., internal and external; formal and informal) that have been advanced in extant corporate governance research.
+We then discuss specific governance mechanisms that (potentially) operate in the equity crowdfunding markets, detail how these mechanisms can tackle information asymmetry problems, and how future research can contribute to answering some key questions that remain unaddressed.
+In so doing, we hope that our discussion helps to offer an agenda for future governance work in the equity crowdfunding context and illustrates how this research can also make meaningful theoretical contributions and influence policy design.